nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Welcome to the CliniCal User Guide!

-Clinic Calendar (CliniCal) is a **desktop app that allows doctors to manage patient records and schedule upcoming appointments**.
+CliniCal(Clinic Calendar) is a **desktop app that allows doctors to manage patient records and schedule upcoming appointments**.
 With CliniCal, you can enhance your daily workflow through the effective scheduling of medical appointments.
 You can also have access to a digital database that safely stores all your patient records.

 Furthermore, CliniCal is optimized for use via a Command Line Interface (CLI) and even retains the benefits of a Graphical User Interface (GUI).
 If you can type fast, CliniCal can get your work done faster than traditional GUI apps.